 Britain tells banks to prepare for pandemic debt pile

-The pandemic's impact on markets has added to questions about the value of some high cost and risky investment products, including those sold through "long and expensive distribution chains", he said.
-"We will be saying more about the issue of high risk investments in the near future."
+Randell said the pandemic's impact on markets had added to questions about the value of some high-cost and riskier investment products, he said, adding: "We will be saying more about the issue of high-risk investments in the near future." ($1 = 0.7920 pounds)

-There is also a need to "redesign the system" so that "polluting firms" that break the rules pay for the consequences, rather than being mutualised across the industry, he said. ($1 = 0.7908 pounds)

 - READ MORE ON: